-- After the surgery, vital signs (HR, RR, SpO2, SBP, DBP, MAP, Temp) will be assessed at 6 [ $\pm 2$ ] hours post start study drug administration.
+- Assess vital signs (HR, RR, SpO2, SBP, DBP, MAP, Temp) at 6 [± 2] hours post start study drug administration.
 Note: If surgery lasts >4 hours, vital signs, clinical laboratory tests and 12-ECG should be obtained 1[+1] hour after completion of surgery.
-Duration of surgery is defined as time from study drug administration to time of transfer from operating room to recovery room or post-anesthesia care unit (PACU). - Clinical laboratory tests (including hematology, blood chemistry, and urinalysis) will be obtained at 6[ $\pm 2$ ] hours post start study drug administration. - Obtain 12-lead ECG at 6 [ $\pm 2$ ] hours post start study drug administration. - In the post-anesthesia care unit (PACU), once the subject is alert and oriented, repeat NRS for recall of pain at time of study drug administration and assess surgical awareness with recall using the Brice Awareness Questionnaire ([Appendix 14.6](#)).
-The assessment time and result should be recorded. - Information about any AEs and concomitant medications will be collected and recorded. - After the surgery, subjects may remain in the hospital or observation unit if required based on standard of care and the clinical situation; however, if the subject is clinically stable after the Day 1 follow-up assessments and appropriate to be discharged home per the judgement of the investigator and surgeon, the subject may be released with supervision by a family member or friend, and must return to the clinic for the 24-hour follow-up visit (Day 2).
+Duration of surgery is defined as time from study drug administration until administration of reversal agent. - Clinical laboratory tests (including hematology, blood chemistry, and urinalysis) will be obtained at 6[± 2] hours post start study drug administration. - Obtain 12-lead ECG at 6 [± 2] hours post start study drug administration. - In the post-anesthesia care unit (PACU), once the subject is alert and oriented, repeat NRS for recall of pain at time of study drug administration and assess surgical awareness with recall using the Brice Awareness Questionnaire ([Appendix 14.6](#)).
+The assessment time and result should be recorded. - Information about any AEs and concomitant medications will be collected and recorded. - After the surgery, subjects may remain in the hospital or observation unit if required based on standard of care and the clinical situation; however, if the subject is clinically stable after the 6 hour follow-up assessments and appropriate to be discharged home per the judgement of the investigator and surgeon, the subject may be released with supervision by a family member or friend.